jccrosby/smart-ai-adoption/slides.md

 ::left::

 # Activities

 - Develop a detailed rollout roadmap.
 - Identify infrastructure and tooling changes.
 - Create and execute training programs.
 - Establish governance policies and monitoring.

 ::right::

 # Output

 - A useable AI solution.
 - Maintenance & governance structures.
 - Ongoing monitoring plan.
 - Up-skilled team.

 <!--
-- Step Number 4 - Propagate: Strategically scale successful AI applications.

-- If you're propagating, your experiment was a success!
+- Step Number 4 - Propagate: Which means you're rolling out the solution because it was a success!
-- Now you get to scale that success across your team and/or organization.

-What does that mean?
+This means:

 1. You're going to need a roadmap to rollout the successful experiment.
-That roadmap should include:`
+That roadmap should include:
    1. Any changes you need to make to infrastructure and tooling
-   2. Training programs
+   2. Training programs to up-skill your teams(s)
    3. Updated or new governance policies and monitoring processes

 So you'll end up with:

-1. A useable AI solution
+1. That useable AI solution
-2. A process for maintaining and governing
+2. A process for maintaining and governing that solution
-3. A plan for monitoring and maintaining
+3. A plan for monitoring and maintaining it
 4. An up-skilled team/organization

 - The goal is to make sure the AI solution you're putting in place is sustainable and effective.

-Regardless of a Pivot or Propagate, there's something else that needs happen.
-Which means its time for the second tenet...
+Now, regardless of a Pivot or Propagate, there's something else that needs happen.
 -->

 ---